umakrishna-2002/Microdeploy/README.md

 ├── go-app/                # Example Go microservice
 │   ├── main.go
 │   └── Dockerfile
-│                            # <b>You can add your applications and pack your app dependencies in the following paths and attch them in config.yaml </b>
+│                            # You can add your applications and pack your app dependencies in the following paths and attch them in config.yaml
 ├── python-app/            # Example Python microservice
 │   ├── app.py
 │   └── Dockerfile